arminask/WoA-Docs/Touchscreen/I2C-touch-bring-up.md

 				status = "disabled";
 			};

-			/* touchscreen@49 node is the one that's used, novatek@62 has a disabled status */
+			/* touchscreen@49 node is the active one, since novatek@62 is disabled */

 			touchscreen@49 {
 				status = "ok";